MicrosoftDocs/power-platform/power-platform/admin/legacy-capacity-storage.md

 ## Capacity page details

 > [!NOTE]
-> The calculation of capacity storage into three storage types - database, file, and log - is the same for the legacy licensing storage model and the new licensing storage model.
-What differs is the presentation of the storage information in the user interface.
+> The calculation of storage capacity usage in the legacy licensing model consists of all three storage types – database, file, and log – however it is displayed as one overall storage number.

 ### Summary tab